-- Why does the Torah tell two versions of the creation story - and how can they conflict?! - Why does the Torah bother to tell the story of the Tower of Bavel and the punishment suffered by those who built it, if it's going to keep their sin so mysterious? - Since Adam sinned and No'ah failed as well, why not create אברהם as the first man to begin with, and have the "chosen one" from the very beginning? - The Torah tells us clearly that נח was chosen for his righteousness.
-But why was אברהם chosen, and why does the Torah completely hide the answer from us? - If ישמעאל was so obviously evil, how could שברהם be so blind as to want him to be his successor?
-In this textual shiur, designed for the student who loves surprises and is willing to think and work to get to them, we will meet the hidden Torah of פשט.
-Join us for an exploration which will forever change how you look at the Torah and make clear that "פשט" means anything but "the simple meaning"!
+Why does the Torah tell two versions of the creation story - and how can they conflict?!
+Why does the Torah bother to tell the story of the Tower of Bavel and the punishment suffered by those who built it, if it's going to keep their sin so mysterious?
+Since Adam sinned and No'ah failed as well, why not create as the first man to begin with, and have the "chosen one" from the very beginning?
+The Torah tells us clearly that was chosen for his righteousness.
+But why was chosen, and why does the Torah completely hide the answer from us?
+If was so obviously evil, how could be so blind as to want him to be his successor?
+In this textual shiur, designed for the student who loves surprises and is willing to think and work to get to them, we will meet the hidden Torah of .
+Join us for an exploration which will forever change how you look at the Torah and make clear that means anything but "the simple meaning"!
 Sefer Shemot: From Slavery to Sinai MALKA HUBSCHER We all know Bnei Yisrael were slaves for generations, but why did they "need" to be enslaved to begin with?
 Of all the people who could have saved the nation, why does Hashem specifically choose someone who was raised in Paroh's house?
-Does this make Moshe a better or worse leader?
-Did Bnei Yisrael actually see Hashem at Har Sinai, and if so, how could they worship an idol so soon afterwards?
-Sefer Shemot tells the fascinating story of Am Yisrael's roller-coaster journey from גאולה, the transformation of a nation of slaves into a nation of God.
+Does this make Moshe a better or leader? worse Did Bnei Yisrael actually see Hashem at Har Sinai, and if so, how could they worship an idol so soon afterwards?
+Sefer Shemot tells the fascinating story of Am Yisrael's roller-coaster journey from to , the transformation of a nation of slaves into a nation of God.
 With the aid of both classical and modern mefarshim, we will explore these and many more issues, developing both our textual and analytical skills.
+Leadership in Sefer BeMidbar SEPHA KIRSHBLUM When we think of Bnei Yisrael's desert generation, we often think about a generation of complainers.
+But why would Hashem write a whole book about them if that was the whole message?
+How did the very same people who witnessed the greatest open miracles in history - from the plagues, to the splitting sea, to seeing God Himself at Sinai, to collecting the ir daily meals straight from the sky - become so bitter and so faithless?
+How was the leadership of that generation different than any other time period?
+We will learn what made that generation and its specific characters so special and how we can grow from all of their challenges.
+Life of Moshe Rabbeinu RAV EITAN MAYER / SHANA BET

-Life of Moshe Rabbeinu RAV EITAN MAYER / SHANA BET Moshe Rabbeinu seems to be constantly interfering with other people and getting himself into trouble - first with the two fighting Jews. and later with the shepherds harassing Yitro's daughters.
+Moshe Rabbeinu seems to be constantly interfering with other people and getting himself into trouble first with the two fighting Jews, and later with the shepherds Yitro's harassing daughters.
 Why couldn't he just mind his own business, and why are these stories so crucial that they are the only stories told about Moshe until age 80?
 Hashem fights with Moshe at great length to force him to go back to Egypt and save his people.
 But why does Hashem need Moshe anyway, since the real power behind the plagues is Hashem?
 What makes Moshe Rabbeinu the right leader to take the nation out of slavery and to deliver the Torah?
-We will analyze many sections in which שביה רביה in the Torah, taking a fresh "פשט" perspective in order to deeply understand the background and personality of the greatest leader in Jewish history.
-What emerges - as always happens when we learn פשט instead of בדרש - is a משה רבינו who reveals dimensions entirely hidden to us before.
-The Mystery of Sefer Devarim RAV EITAN MAYER / ADVANCED If you ask most educated people what Sefer Devarim is all about, they'll tell you that it reviews what happened in the first four chumashim.
-(Some people might also know that it's for this reason that Devarim is also known as "Deuteronomy" or "Mishneh Torah." both of which mean review).
-But even a casual look inside the sefer shows that this view is wrong.
-Devarim does not do what we would expect a review to do.
-It does not begin at the beginning.
-It does not retell what happened in the same order it took place originally, instead skipping around erratically.
-It adds details which are missing from the original stories, leaves out crucial details which are in the originals, and far more problematically, its stories often conflict with the original versions and its explanations of events often seem alien to the original context.
-But if Sefer Devarim is not a review. then what is it?
-How do we explain its lack of chronology and its many conflicts with the first four chumashim?
-Why would we need a review anyway, since we can always just turn back to the original stories?
-Each chumash has its own themes, its particular personality, its own special concerns and perspectives.
-Join us to unscover the mystery of Devarim.
+We will analyze many sections in which appears in the Torah, taking a fresh " " perspective in order to deeply understand the background and personality of the greatest leader in Jewish history.
+What emerges - as always happens when we learn instead of - is a who reveals dimensions entirely hidden to us before.